Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/4 - Offline, Progressive and Multithreaded.md

 - pouchDB, localForage are great IndexedDB wrappers
 - Offline-first
   - Not really about actual offline state
-  - It's all about speeeeeeeed 🏎
+  - It’s all about speeeeeeeed 🏎
     - Latency latency latency
     - Memory is faster than disk is faster than network
   - Autocompletion example enhanced with Local Storage